– Trophy to be designed in partnership with Cambria quartz and world-renowned Canadian designers George Yabu and Glenn Pushelberg

 A simple approach to materiality, made of subtly veined white Cambria quartz, with a pitched cast-metal cap in gold or silver, celebrates the best qualities of the stone.
 The faceted profile is elegant, striking and is instantly recognizable – a modern icon symbolic of victory for years to come.

 The new trophies will be unveiled at special events in both Toronto and Montreal, to be announced at a later date.
-Rogers Cup presented by National Bank will bring the best tennis players in the world to Canada this summer, with the 125th anniversary year of the women’s tournament running from August 5-13, 2017 at Aviva Centre in Toronto and the stars of the ATP World Tour at Uniprix Stadium in Montreal from August 4-13, 2017.
+Rogers Cup presented by National Bank will bring the best tennis players in the world to Canada this summer, with the 125th anniversary year of the women’s tournament running from August 5-13, 2017 at Aviva Centre in Toronto and the stars of the ATP World Tour at STADE IGA in Montreal from August 4-13, 2017.